Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2019) Technology-Enhanced Organizational Learning: A Systematic Literature Review.
-Lecture Notes in Computer Science. vol. 11701 LNCS.
+Lecture Notes in Computer Science (LNCS). vol. 11701 LNCS.

-- (2019) Exploring the Relationship Between Data Science and Circular Economy: an Enhanced CRISP-DM Process Model.
-Lecture Notes in Computer Science. vol. 11701.
+- (2019) Exploring the Relationship Between Data Science and Circular Economy: An Enhanced CRISP-DM Process Model.
+Lecture Notes in Computer Science (LNCS). vol. 11701 LNCS.

 - (2019) Big Data Analytics Capabilities and Innovation: The Mediating Role of Dynamic Capabilities and Moderating Effect of the Environment.
 British Journal of Management. vol. 30 (2).

 - (2019) Big data analytics and firm performance: Findings from a mixed-method approach.
 Journal of Business Research. vol. 98.